- 83% of respondents volunteered because they genuinely cared about the cause.

 Know where your target audience is and put up advertisements to reach many eyeballs.
 Grocery stores, pharmacies, and other essential goods providers are active during the lockdown.
 Make sure your flyers and posters reach there with a shout out for volunteers.

-A great strategy would be to link your online and offline campaigns together, so you don’t escape the attention.
+A great volunteer recruitment strategy would be to link your online and offline campaigns together, so you don’t escape the attention.
 Whether young or old, people are consuming information now more than ever.
 To keep grabbing their attention means a broader window that they sign up with you.

 - If you are advertising in retail shops, cafes, etc., ask them to display your ads or links on their websites and/or social media.